THE MAGIC TORTOISE TAIJIQUAN SCHOOL

 PURPOSE: to encourage students to make steady progress in their practice of Taijiquan; to define a path of knowledge and experience which we believe will lead to competence; and to recognize personal achievement on that path.

-Individuals will develop the skills and knowledge required to progress through the colors at their own pace.
+Individuals progress through the colors at their own pace.
 When a teacher feels a student is ready, the teacher will invite the student to request an “evaluation” for the next color.
 However, students may ask to be considered for the next color at any time.

 EVALUATIONS are not private lessons, and may be quite short.
 At the start of the session, the student presents the teacher with a red envelope containing money ($5 is suggested), and any other symbolic gift, such as a stick of incense, tea, a piece of fruit, wild flowers, or an interesting stone.
-At the end of the session, the teacher will give the student a written evaluation and suggestions for further study.
-If the teacher endorses the student’s advancement to the next color, the teacher will also give the student a signed card.
-The evaluation is not a rubber stamp: expect honesty and welcome correction.
+At the end of the session, the teacher will give the student a oral and/or written evaluation and suggestions for further study.
+The teacher may also endorse the student’s advancement to the next color.

 PROCEDURE.
-To complete the process of advancement, the student sends the signed card or cards (all three teachers must endorse advancements to silver and purple) along with an advancement fee to the director of the school.
+To complete the process of advancement, the student sends or gives the appropriate advancement fee to the director of the school:

-Red through purple receive a certificate.
+Red through purple will receive a certificate at the next annual Chinese New Year celebration.
 Once they enter the color system, students are expected to wear their color during each class, lesson, workshop, or school event.

 With diligent effort, some students may achieve purple in four to five years.
 The colors are markers along a path of personal growth in the art, but they measure only the first few steps.
 While an accomplishment to be proud of, purple does not signify that one has completed study -- only that one has made a good start.